 The EB-5 visa business plan initiative, a federal program making it possible for foreign citizens to get a permanent residency green card, is making the American dream come true for entrepreneurs from around the world.
 But the EB5 path to citizenship carries with it very specific regulations from the United States Citizenship and Immigration Services (USCIS) that require careful planning to succeed.

 A Wise Business Plan™ offers steps and techniques that can take some of the guesswork out of taking part in the EB5 initiative.
+And Wise also offers professional business plan writing services that can make your transition into the U.S. business world smoother and less stressful.

 Creating jobs is a key requirement of the program, so Wise helps EB-5 business plan clients understand the staffing needs for their proposed business venture and ensure they can support and maintain the 10 jobs necessary for sustaining the Visa.
+Our professional business plan writers are experienced in assisting clients with planning for current and future staffing needs, ensuring that you can create a strong business that steps up its staffing over time as needed or required.

 Wise also offers in-depth demographics research that can help newcomers understand the market environment.
+Our business plan specialists include professional researchers who keep up with the latest information on a variety of markets and indicators.

 According to USCIS, as part of the I-526 petition, an EB5 investor must submit a comprehensive business plan showing the need for at least 10 qualifying employees, for every $1 million invested, per applicant.
 Likewise, a targeted employment area (TEA), an EB5 investor must submit a comprehensive business plan showing the need for at least 10 qualifying employees for every $500K invested, per applicant.